s00500/ESPUI/README.md

 ![labels](https://github.com/s00500/ESPUI/blob/master/docs/ui_labels.png)

 Labels are a nice tool to get information from the robot to the user interface.
 This can be done to show states, values of sensors and configuration parameters.
 To send data from the code use ESP.print(labelId, “Text”); .
 Labels get a name on creation and a initial value.
-The name is not changeable once the UI initialized.
+The name is not changeable once the UI initialised.

 #### Slider

 There is also an slider component now, needs to be documented though

-#### Initialization of the UI
+#### Initialisation of the UI

 After all the elements are configured you can use ESPUI.begin(“Some Title”); to start the UI interface.
+Make sure you setup a working network connection or AccesPoint **before** (See example).
 The web interface can then be used from multiple devices at once and also shows an connection status in the top bar.
 The library is designed to be easy to use and can still be extended with a lot of more functionality.